-Air New Zealand hanging tough on refunding tickets in spite of growing brand damage-
+Air New Zealand hanging tough on refunding tickets in spite of growing brand damage

 While he would not disclose how much paying out the non-refundable tickets would cost, it could be close to $100 million.

-Wallace would say the impact on the airline would be ''significant and material.''
+Wallace would say the impact on the airline would be ''significant and material''.

 Air New Zealand has laid off 4000 of its 12,500 staff and park up much of its fleet as travel restrictions here and around the world have brought air travel to a near standstill.